Venue: Committee Room 5, Ground Floor, Civic Centre

 Contact: Donna Cope, Democratic Services Officer Tel: 01902 554452 Email: firstname.lastname@example.org

 Apologies for absence

 Declarations of interest

-The Chair afforded all parties present the opportunity to question the Licensing Authority in relation to its submission.
-Elaine Moreton provided responses to questions asked.
+The Chair afforded all parties present the opportunity to question the applicant in relation to her submission.
+Dianne Slack, Tobacco Control Officer, provided responses to questions asked.

 The Chair invited all parties present to make their final address.

 Elaine Moreton presented a summary on behalf of the Licensing Authority.

 Dianne Slack presented a summary on behalf of Trading Standards.